First Annual Business+Impact Showcase Attracts nearly 200 U-M Students, 30 Impact Organizations

 As part of its mission to make students aware of all impact opportunities across campus, B+I welcomed incoming and returning students to its first annual Business+Impact Showcase on Sept.
 6 at Ross.
 Nearly 200 students had a chance to meet with 30 clubs, Ross centers, and U-M – wide initiatives focused on areas like, social justice, equality, sustainability, social entrepreneurship, and economic development.

 In addition to being a champion for impact across the Ross landscape, we have created a one-stop shop for all things impact at the University of Michigan at large.
-The Impact Portal lists all of the current events, courses, clubs and colleagues that student changemakers would want to know about while at U-M. Turn and return to it through the year so you don’t miss out on any of the exciting things happening at Michigan!
+The Impact Gateway lists all of the current events, courses, clubs and colleagues that student changemakers would want to know about while at U-M. Turn and return to it through the year so you don’t miss out on any of the exciting things happening at Michigan!

 Fri, Sept.
 28, 10 am – 12:30 pm

 Entrepreneurial consultant and Ross lecturer Chris Mueller is joined by guests Stephen Wroblewski of Accenture and Steve Schwartz of Inovo for a scoping workshop designed to hone direct career skills in client engagement.
 Explore the challenges of landing and understanding clients and gain valuable practice conducting scoping interviews.

 Bill Brinkerhoff and Kathy Sample were students in the late 80’s at the U-M Business School (its name before it became the Ross School of Business).
 After marriage and traditional jobs on the east coast, they returned to Ann Arbor and pursued an impact career that suited their passion.
 In August, we heard from them about discovering their calling and leveraging their education at the B-School.

 Apply for Your $5000 Scholarship Now